instinctscience/versioned/README.md

 Versioned provides helpers for migrations and schemas.
-The `Versioned` module has `insert/2`, `update/2` and `delete/2` which should be used in place of your application's `Repo` counterparts for versioned tables.
+The `Versioned` module has `insert/2`, `update/2` and `delete/2` which should be used in place of your application's `Repo` for versioned tables.
 Finally, `history/3` can be used to retrieve a list of entity versions.

 ## Installation